Folkwise-io/MintbeanplatformV3-backend/README.md

 ### Kanban

-The kanban is a workflow board with status columns and card items that can be moved between those columns.
+The kanban is a workflow board with status columns and card items that can be moved between those columns (x dimension) and change order within a column (y dimension).
 We currently have three available status columns: `TODO`, `WIP` and `DONE`.

 There are two important entities to be aware of: `KanbanCanon` and `Kanban`.